wheelercj/chriswheeler.dev/content/posts/running-terminal-commands-with-python.md

 gh_exe_path: str | None = shutil.which("gh")
 ```

-That covers most use cases of subprocess, but there's so much more you can do.
+That covers many use cases of subprocess, but there's so much more you can do.
 Further reading:

 - [subprocess — Subprocess management](https://docs.python.org/3/library/subprocess.html)
 - [shutil — High-level file operations](https://docs.python.org/3/library/shutil.html)